gvwilson/thirdbit/src/fiction/makers-return/index.md

 jumping to her feet as the bot hit the wall and fell to the floor.

 `ouch ouch ouch` it flashed.
-"Why did you do that?" it asked in a deep voice.
+"Why did you do that?" it asked in a tinny voice.

 Sindy crouched beside it.
 "Yeah, why'd you do that?